hapytex/django-antipatterns/antipattern/using-multiple-forms-on-the-same-page-without-prefixing.md

 related_packages: []
 ---

-Some views do not work with one form, but with /multiple/ forms.
+Some views do not work with one form, but with *multiple* forms.
 In that case it is important to work with prefixes such that the two forms will each process their part of the composite form.